000

 3. Surveys and Feedback Forms

-Surveys provide a simple way to collect feedback while improving customer satisfaction.
-Adding incentives like discounts or loyalty points can encourage more participation.
+Surveys collect feedback while improving customer satisfaction.
+Adding incentives like discounts or loyalty points encourages participation.

 • Example: Post-purchase survey asking about shopping experience